-Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; to operate a motor vehicle, to inspect various Town and residential sites, and to walk on uneven terrain; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups and over the telephone.
-The job involves field inspection work requiring frequent walking at inspection site areas to monitor performance and to identify problems or hazards; traversing uneven terrain, periodically standing, stooping, bending, climbing and kneeling to perform the work.
-Finger dexterity is needed to access, enter and retrieve data using a computer keyboard or calculator and to operate standard office equipment, cameras and computers; grasp tools; and inspect electrical devices.
-Positions in this classification occasionally bend, stoop, kneel, reach, climb, push and pull drawers open and closed to retrieve and file information.
-Employees must possess the ability to lift, carry, push, and pull materials and objects of 50 pounds, as necessary to perform job functions.
+Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; to operate a motor vehicle and to visit various Town and meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups and over the telephone.
+This is primarily a sedentary office classification although standing in work areas and walking between work areas may be required.
+Finger dexterity is needed to access, enter and retrieve data using a computer keyboard, typewriter keyboard or calculator and to operate standard office equipment.
+Positions in this classification occasionally bend, stoop, kneel, reach, push and pull drawers open and closed to retrieve and file information.
+Employees must possess the ability to lift, carry, push, and pull materials and objects necessary to perform job functions.

-Employees primarily work in an office environment with moderate noise levels and controlled temperature conditions.
-Employees occasionally work outside with exposure to loud noise levels and may be exposed to inclement weather conditions, dust, vibration, confining workspace, chemicals, mechanical and/or electrical hazards, and hazardous physical substances and fumes.
+Employees work in an office environment with moderate noise levels and controlled temperature conditions.
+Employees occasionally may visit sites with exposure to loud noise levels and may be exposed to inclement weather conditions, dust, vibration, confining workspace, chemicals, mechanical and/or electrical hazards, and hazardous physical substances and fumes.
 Employees may interact with upset staff and/or public and private representatives in interpreting and enforcing Departmental policies and procedures.